jinx420/isThisWebsiteOnline/README.md

 ## Features

-1. CLI and GUI: Choose between the command-line interface or the graphical user interface to check the status of a website.
+- [x] CLI and GUI: Choose between the command-line interface or the graphical user interface to check the status of a website.

     *Note: The CLI is available at `isThisWebsiteOnlineCLI.py` and `isThisWebsiteOnlineCLI.exe`*

-2. Open in Browser: Quickly open the website in your default web browser directly from the program.
+- [x] Open in Browser: Quickly open the website in your default web browser directly from the program.
-3. Save and Load History: Keep a record of website status checks by saving and loading the history.
+- [x] Save and Load History: Keep a record of website status checks by saving and loading the history.
-4. Multithreading: Utilize multithreading to improve performance.
+- [x] Multithreading: Utilize multithreading to improve performance.
-5. Multiple Languages: Enjoy the flexibility of multiple language support to cater to a global user base.
+- [x] Multiple Languages: Enjoy the flexibility of multiple language support to cater to a global user base.
-6. Automatic Updates: Stay up to date with the latest version of the program through automatic updates.
+- [x] Automatic Updates: Stay up to date with the latest version of the program through automatic updates.
-7. Online-Offline Ratio Graph: Visualize the online and offline ratio of websites with a graphical representation.
+- [x] Online-Offline Ratio Graph: Visualize the online and offline ratio of websites with a graphical representation.

+### Work in progress (WIP)

+*Note: The checkmark indicates what is currently in development.*

+- [ ] Favorites
+- [ ] Small UI overhaul

-## Planned Features
+### Planned Features

 *Note: The order of contents does not represent the order, in which they will be implemented.*

 - [ ] More Options
-- [ ] UI overhaul
+- [ ] Major UI overhaul
 - [ ] Favorites

 ### Unsure Features

-- [ ] Dark Mode
-- [ ] Documentation
-- [ ] HTTP Request sender (dont know the use for this yet but it seems cool)
+*Note: The order represents what is the most likely to be implemented.*

 - [ ] Batch checking
 - [ ] Extensions
+- [ ] HTTP Request sender (dont know the use for this yet but it seems cool)
+- [ ] Dark Mode (kind of a pain to do)
+- [ ] Documentation

 ## How to Compile It Yourself